revoltchat/translations/README.md

 The following table shows languages and people enlisted for verifying certain languages are up to standard.

-**Note:** This table only includes languages present in-app, [request a language languages to be added here](https://github.com/revoltchat/revite/issues/362).
+**Note:** This table only includes languages that are available in the app.
+If a language has been translated via Weblate and you want it to be added to the app, [please click here](https://github.com/revoltchat/frontend/issues/135).

 |   | Language | Maintainers | Contributors |
 |:-:|---|---|---|